ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

 This selects _only_ the profiling tests and runs them using `pytest-profiling`.
-The `--profile-svg` both runs the profiling _and_ generates a figure showing the call hierachy of code objects and the time time spent in each call.
-Generating this graph graph requires the [graphviz](https://pypi.org/project/graphviz/) command line library, which provides the `dot` command for generating SVG graph diagrams.
+The `--profile-svg` both runs the profiling _and_ generates a figure showing the call hierachy of code objects and the time spent in each call.
+Generating this graph requires the [graphviz](https://pypi.org/project/graphviz/) command line library, which provides the `dot` command for generating SVG graph diagrams.
 You will need to install `graphviz` to use this option.
 Alternatively, you can use the following command to only generate the profile data.

 ```bash
 poetry run pytest --profile -m "profiling"
 ```

-The `pytest-profiling` plugin saves data and graphs to the `prof` direectory, which is excluded from the `git` repository.
+The `pytest-profiling` plugin saves data and graphs to the `prof` directory, which is excluded from the `git` repository.
 The key files are the combined results:
 `prof/combined.prof` and `prof/combined.svg`.

 ### Scaling of the profiling with problem size

 The profiling tests use a couple of smaller datasets that are then tiled to scale up the problem size.
-The size of thse scaling factors can be controlled from the command line.
+The size of these scaling factors can be controlled from the command line.

 * This scaling up is partly to get more stable profiling results -  small problems have a lot of runtime noise, leading to benchmarking fails.